 When should I see a doctor about a cough?

 Cough often is not serious, but in some situations you should see a doctor and not try to treat the cough on your own.
 If you have a cough and the following symptoms, see your doctor:

 These signs and symptoms in addition to cough may indicate a more serious condition that needs treatment by a doctor.

-Medically Reviewed on 5/25/2016
+Medically Reviewed on 5/4/2018

 American Academy of Pediatrics.
 "Coughs and Colds: Medicines or Home Remedies?"
-Updated Jul 13, 2015.
+Updated: July 13, 2015.

 Harvard Health Publications.
 "That nagging cough.
 27 August 2015."
 Updated May 17, 2016.

-National Heart, Lung, and Blood Institute.
+NIH.
 "What Causes Cough?"
 Updated Oct 1, 2010.

 Science Daily.
 "New Study Supports Chicken Soup As A Cold Remedy."
 Oct 19, 2000.